Daya Shankar (admiral): Early career

-Post-independence
+Post-Independence

 Following Indian independence in 1947, Shankar served at Naval Headquarters and was promoted engineer commander (acting engineer captain) on 31 December 1948.
 In 1950, he became the second Indian officer to command INS Shivaji, the mechanical training establishment of the Indian Navy, with promotion to substantive engineer captain on 30 June 1951.

-He was subsequently appointed the Industrial Manager, Indian Naval Dockyard Bombay, and in July 1954 became the first Indian officer to be appointed Chief of Material at Naval HQ.
+He was subsequently appointed the Industrial Manager at Naval Dockyard (Bombay), and in July 1954 became the first Indian officer to be appointed Chief of Materiel at Naval HQ.
 On 24 September 1956, the post of Chief of Material was upgraded to the status of a commodore (2nd class), making Shankar the first Indian naval engineer officer to be elevated to this rank.

+Flag rank

-He was promoted to engineer rear-admiral on 28 December 1959, becoming the first naval engineering officer to attain flag rank, and was appointed Controller-General Ordnance Factories.
+Shankar was promoted to Engineer Rear Admiral on 28 December 1959, becoming the first naval engineering officer to attain flag rank, and was appointed Controller-General Ordnance Factories.
 In 1960, he was further appointed Controller-General Defence Production, and held the appointment until his retirement on 20 August 1964.

 Later life

-Retiring in Delhi, Shankar was conferred the honorary rank of vice-admiral on 20 December 1985.
+Retiring in Delhi, Shankar was conferred the honorary rank of Vice Admiral on 20 December 1985.
 He died at Delhi in the morning of 18 November 1993, and was cremated with full military honours the following afternoon.
 He was survived by his daughter and two sons, one an air commodore in the Indian Air Force.